-Fully Diluted Equity Balance as of Name & Principal Position Profits Percentage (1) 2010 Earned Profits (2) December 31, 2010 (3) Andrew A. Ziegler, Executive Chairman (4) \$ - \$ - Eric R. Colson, President and Chief Executive Officer (5) 1.4546% 2,000,277 12,707,860 Charles J. Daley, Jr., Chief Financial Officer (6) 0.2535% 145,088 984,056 Karen L. Guy, Executive Vice President and Chief Operating Officer (7) 0.8689% 1,194,866 9,473,970 Janet D. Olsen, Executive Vice President, General Counsel and Secretary 0.4336% 596,297 4,727,979
+Fully Diluted Profits 2010 Earned Equity Balance as of December 31, Name & Principal Position Percentage (1) Profits (2) 2010 (3) Andrew A. Ziegler, Executive Chairman (4) \$ - \$ - Eric R. Colson, President and Chief Executive Officer (5) 1.4546% 2,000,277 12,707,860 Charles J. Daley, Jr., Chief Financial Officer (6) 0.2535% 145,088 984,056 Karen L. Guy, Executive Vice President and Chief Operating Officer (7) 0.8689% 1,194,866 9,473,970 Janet D. Olsen, Executive Vice President, General Counsel and Secretary 0.4336% 596,297 4,727,979

 - The amounts in this column represent the fully diluted profits percentages of our named executive officers, other than Mr. Ziegler, as of December 31, 2010.
 As a result of 2010 year-end issuances, which were made on January 1, 2011, the fully diluted percentages changed and our continuing named executive officers, other than Mr. Ziegler, have the following fully diluted profits interests: Mr. Colson, 1.6501%, Mr. Daley, 0.2440%, Ms. Guy, 0.8363% and Ms. Olsen, 0.4174%. - The amounts in this column represent allocations of 2010 profits to our continuing named executive officers, other than Mr. Ziegler, pursuant to their respective limited partnership interests.
 As discussed above, no distributions were made in 2010 (other than tax distributions).
 Profits allocations were determined based on net income of Artisan Partners Holdings before equity-based compensation charges.
 No amounts are included for 2010 earned profits for interests Mr. Ziegler owns in Artisan Partners Holdings through AIC, as these amounts do not constitute executive compensation.
 For a discussion of Mr. Ziegler's ownership, see "Principal Shareholders". - (3) The amounts in this column represent the respective equity account balances of our continuing named executive officers, other than Mr. Ziegler, as of December 31, 2010. - Mr. Ziegler was appointed Executive Chairman on January 5, 2010.
-Prior to that time he served as our Chief Executive Officer. - Mr. Colson was appointed President and Chief Executive Officer on January 5, 2010.
-Prior to that time he served as our Chief Operating Officer- - Investment Operations.
-In January 2011, Mr. Colson was granted additional Class B interests. - Mr. Daley was appointed as our Chief Financial Officer commencing on August 16, 2010. - (7) Ms. Guy was appointed as our chief Operating Officer on January 5, 2010.
+Prior to that time he served as our Chief Executive Officer.

+Mr. Colon and Appointed Executive Officers of Server Institute of Chief Executive Officers. - Mr. Colson was appointed President and Chief Executive Officer on January 5, 2010.
+Prior to that time he served as our Chief Operating Officer-Investment Operations.
+In January 2011, Mr. Colson was granted additional Class B interests. - (6) Mr. Daley was appointed as our Chief Financial Officer commencing on August 16, 2010. - (7) Ms. Guy was appointed to our chief Operating Officer on January 5, 2010.
 Prior to that time she served as our Chief Operating Officer-Business Operations.